help desk software

 Helpful Tips

-1. Be sure to keep computers and mobile devices up-to-date.
-Make sure you have the latest security software, web browser, and security updates for your operating system.
+Make sure you have the latest security software, web browser, and security updates installed on your electronics, including computers and mobile devices.
 It may be helpful to enable automatic updates so that you receive the newest updates as they become available.

 Credit and debit card fraud is the unauthorized use of card information to fraudulently make purchases and/or access funds.
 It can occur when cards are lost or stolen, in the midst of a data breech, or when account information is revealed and used in a scam.

-3. Keep a record of all your transactions, and save any receipts.
+Keep a record of all your transactions, including receipts.

 In addition to the implementation of advanced physical and electronic monitoring, our ATM card readers have now been equipped with hardware which will further deter tampering.
 If the card reader or surrounding hardware is modified or damaged, the ATM will be immediately taken out of service.
 Additionally, pin-pad guards have been installed on all of our ATMs.